MBA Capital Market: Course, Admission, Syllabus, Fees, Exams, Colleges, Salary

 Investment Banker: Investment bankers are professionals who work with companies, governments, and other groups to help them raise money.
 They work within financial institutions and facilitate large, complex financial transactions.
 These transactions include mergers and acquisitions, or sales of clients.

 Equity Research Analyst: Equity Research Analysts are professionals who are responsible for analysing financial information and trends in different organisations or industries.
-They then provide their opinion in their equity research report based on their analysis, thereby helping clients make better investment decisions.
+They provide their opinion in their equity research report based on their analysis, thereby helping clients make better investment decisions.

 Risk Manager: Risk Managers are professionals who help the company prepare for handling financial risks that may arise.
 They look at what could harm the company’s reputation, safety and financial success, and come up with ways to prevent these things from taking place.

 Financial Analyst: Financial Analysts are professionals who help companies make business decisions.
 They work within organisations and help them make business decisions.
 They also work in banks or investment companies within businesses.
-They have an academic background in finance, economics, accounting, or statistics.

-Benefits of Studying MBA in Capital Markets
+Benefits of Studying an MBA in Capital Markets

 Capital markets are one of the most exciting and rewarding professions in India and abroad.
 Capital Markets roles are in great demand as more companies want to sell their shares to the public, so they need professionals who understand the capital markets domain.
 Thus, there are more jobs in this field than ever before.